 Veteran TV actor Clu Gulager (“The Tall Man,” “The Virginian”) plays Inspector George Turner, a narcotics cop, during the Season Four opener, "Poisoned Snow.
 He spikes a batch of cocaine with rat poison after his partner is killed in a drug bust.
 There's just one problem; he doesn't realize his son, played by a pre-"Star Wars" Mark Hamill, is a user.

-Douglas left the series at the start of the fifth and final season, after winning an Oscar as co-producer for "One Flew Over the Cuckoo's Nest."
-"The Thrill Killers" was written as a two-part arc," in which Keller plans to step-down and become a professor of criminology at the Berkeley campus of the University California.
+Douglas left the series at the start of the fifth and final season, after winning an Oscar as co-producer for “One Flew Over the Cuckoo's Nest.”
+“The Thrill Killers” was written as a two-part arc," in which Keller plans to step down and become a professor of criminology at the Berkeley campus of the University of California.
 He is seriously injured in the manhunt of an underground terrorist group based on the Symbionese Liberation Army that's taken a 12-member jury hostage during a trial of one of its members.